-A forthcoming published research article, by Carlos Berdejó a professor of Law at Loyola of Los Angeles who also has a PhD in economics, has documented racial disparities in the plea bargaining process in Dane County, Wisconsin (home of the University of Wisconsin – Madison) in the years 2000-2006.
+A forthcoming research article, (and now published) by Carlos Berdejó a professor of Law at Loyola of Los Angeles who also has a PhD in economics, has documented racial disparities in the plea bargaining process in Dane County, Wisconsin (home of the University of Wisconsin – Madison) in the years 2000-2006.
 While the data from this study are now over 10 years old, this will motivate local people to take a closer look at plea bargaining here, as well as call attention to the plea bargaining process everywhere.

 The data come from CCAP, the computerized court record system.
 Berdejó found that although there was no racial difference in how people charged with serious felonies were treated, there were large racial differences in how people charged with their first misdemeanor were treated, and significant racial differences in treatment for low-level felonies.
 He also found that the racial differences were largest for first offenders, while the racial differences for people with prior convictions were small.
 He concludes that prosecutors seems to be treating Blacks with no prior convictions as somehow inherently more criminal than Whites with similar records.